Lucasmillen1/flex-ownedshops/README.md

 **Translations**

-- This script is available in both Dutch and English.
+- This script is available in English, Dutch, and Turkish

 **Notes**
 - Keep machines NIL until I have a chance to see why so many spawn.
 Use ped instead.